 Fellswater is Boston’s dynamic Celtic music ensemble.
-We play a wide range of music from Traditional to modern compositions that draws from the heritage of all the Celtic nations, especially Scotland, Ireland, Brittany, Galicia and Canada.
-Our instrumentation changes depending on the musical selection and includes vocals, whistles, Irish flute, guitar, octave mandolin, violin, cello, Celtic harp, Scottish smallpipes, border pipes, acoustic bass guitar and percussion.
+We play a wide range of music from Traditional to modern compositions that draws from the heritage of all the Celtic nations, especially Scotland, Ireland, Galicia and Canada.
+Our instrumentation changes depending on the musical selection and includes vocals, whistles, Irish flute, guitar, octave mandolin, violin, cello, nyckelharpa, Celtic harp, piano accordion, Scottish smallpipes, border pipes and percussion.

 Fellswater is available to hire for a wide range of indoor and outdoor events; from full-length concerts to weddings, anniversaries and special events.
 We are the perfect ensemble for Highland Games, Celtic and Folk festivals.
 Our travel range is primarily throughout the Northeastern U.S. with occasional overseas appearances.
 The ensemble can appear in typical concert casual wear or more formal attire.

 Dave Cabral is an active and versatile musician who performs throughout the greater Boston area as a chamber, orchestral and pit musician.
 He attended the Boston Conservatory of Music as a viola performance major, but is equally comfortable on cello and violin.
 Dave’s passion for chamber music takes many forms.
 He is a founding member and cellist of the Essex Piano Trio and performs professionally with that group as well.
-He has been a featured soloist in several orchestras including the Melrose Symphony and the Orchestra on the Hill.
-He also plays fife and is a member of the Middlesex County Volunteers Fifes and Drums.
+He has been a featured soloist in several orchestras including the Melrose Symphony, Salem Philharmonic and the Arlington Symphony.
 In addition to his work as a professional musician, he is chief echocardiographer (ultrasound of the heart) at Boston Medical Center’s department of Pediatric Cardiology.

 Kyle Forsthoff, Percussion

-Kyle plays bodhran, bones, dumbek, djembe, cajon, pandeiro, ocean drum and ankle bells with Fellswater.
+Kyle plays bodhran, bones, pandeiro, ocean drum and ankle bells with Fellswater.

 Betsy Ketudat graduated from Fredonia State University with a degree in Violin Performance.
 Betsy has since played in many chamber groups throughout the Boston area and is a member of the Middlesex County Volunteers Fifes and Drums playing both violin and fife.
 In 2005 she was featured violin soloist at the Yshalle Tattoo in Basel, Switzerland.
 As a fifer with MCV, Betsy has performed throughout England, France and Switzerland, at the 2007 & 2018 Royal Edinburgh Military Tattoo, the 2010 Edinburgh Military Tattoo’s Salute to Australia, and in concert with the Boston Pops.
 Betsy appears on four MCV albums, playing both violin and fife.

-Betsy plays the fiddle, Hardanger fiddle and Celtic harp with Fellswater.
+Betsy plays the fiddle and nyckelharpa with Fellswater.

 Sarah MacConduibh has been a fifer with the Middlesex County Volunteers Fifes & Drums (MCV) since 1984 and Fife Section Lead for much of that time.
 Sarah’s extensive performance resume with MCV has included recording eight full-length albums, tours to England, France, Ireland and Switzerland and local performances too numerous to list here.
 2007 featured performances with the Boston Pops and a run at the Edinburgh Military Tattoo.
 2010 featured performances at the Edinburgh Military Tattoo’s Salute to Australia in Sydney and performances with the Boston Pops and 2012 found her in Switzerland for the Basel Tattoo and 2015 found her in Halifax for the Royal Nova Scotia International Tattoo.
 Sarah has played with several folk groups over the years on a variety of instruments, ranging from fiddle, flute, whistle and fife.

-Sarah plays whistle, Irish flute and fife with Fellswater.
+Sarah plays whistle, Irish flute, fife and piano accordion with Fellswater.

 Andrew McIntosh, Scottish smallpipes, border pipes